tajjankovic/GAME-Filter/README.md

 <br />

-  <h3 align="center">We are developing a software capable of identifying microlensing events detected with Gaia telescope and deriving the properties of lensing objects that cause them</h3>
+  <h3 align="center">We are developing software capable of identifying microlensing events detected with Gaia telescope and deriving the properties of lensing objects that cause them</h3>

   <p align="center">
     <br />